project-delphi/semantic-parsing-to-sql/README.md

-# IRNet-webapp
+# Semantic Parsing Web Application

+Warning: Work in Progress!

-WebApp to connect with Google Colab for IRNet: Natural Language to SQL.
+WebApp to connect with Google Colab for Natural Language parsing of text to SQL.